danielroe/unplugin-purge-polyfills/README.md

 ## Roadmap

-- [ ] use database of polyfills from https://github.com/SukkaW/nolyfill
+- [ ] use database of polyfills from https://github.com/SukkaW/nolyfill or https://github.com/es-tooling/module-replacements
 - [ ] implement publish-on-demand infrastructure to apply this plugin to published packages

 ## Usage